 Foreign exchange risk is the risk that investments denominated in foreign currencies may lose value due to adverse fluctuations in the value of the U.S. dollar relative to foreign currencies.
 The University's investment policies permit investments in international equity and other asset classes, which can include foreign currency exposure.
 The University also enters into foreign currency forward contracts, futures contracts, and options to manage the foreign currency exposure.
-The University held non-U.S. denominated securities of \$1.7 billion and \$1.6 billion at June 30, 2023 and 2022, respectively.
+The University held non-U.S. denominated securities of \$1.8 billion at June 30, 2024.